zztalker/imunify360-doc/docs/stand_alone_mode/README.md

 ADMINS = /path/to/get-admins-script.sh

 ```
-It should point to an executable file that generates a json file with
+It should point to an executable file that generates a json file similar to:
-the following schema:

 <!-- identical to CloudLinux "admins" script
  https://docs.cloudlinux.com/control_panel_integration/#admins